 Special reading courses (SRCs) can be arranged between an individual student and a faculty person who has a regular (not adjunct) appointment at PSR or another GTU school.
 In general, PSR does not approve SRCs where the proposed instructor is an adjunct faculty person.

 SRCs are not taken as replacements for regular curricular offerings and are not an appropriate means to fulfill required courses for a program.
 Each SRC cannot exceed 3 credits.
 All SRCs are counted as elective credits, unless you obtain special approval from your instructor, advisor, and dean, and there are different limitations to how many SRCs may be used toward a program.
-Check your program manual for this information.
+Check your program manual or the Common Academic Polices Chart for this information.

 For any exceptions to the above policies that must be approved by the Academic Dean, it is recommended that a student obtain written permission and confirmation regarding these exceptions (example: using and SRC to fulfill a requirement; having an adjunct faculty person teach your SRC, etc.) prior to enrollment in an SRC.
 Academic Dean approval on the SRC form does not constitute approval for fulfillment of a core course requirement.